 It is your brain that both perceives and interprets stress from your environment.
 If you narrowly avoid getting in a car accident, it’s your brain that perceives the scene as stressful.
 In response, your brain signals to your adrenal glands to release cortisol and adrenaline.
 These hormones improve your reaction time.
 Which makes you more likely to avoid any other car accidents in the immediate future.

 As you know now, your HPA axis releases cortisol and adrenaline in response to stress.
-But what would happen if you were exposed to a chronic gut infection?
-One that wouldn’t go away with antibiotics or any medication.
+But what happens you have a chronic gut infection?
+One that doesn’t go away with antibiotics or any medication.

 Well, your body would respond with a stress response – adrenaline and cortisol.
-These two hormones signal to your body that it is under attack (stress) and help it to mount an immune defense.
-But should this continue over many months, you can start to see how stressful it becomes to constantly mount an immune defense.
-This results in your brain down-regulating the HPA axis.
-Which decreases cortisol and adrenaline – sometimes to levels that are far too low.
-This is when you experience the adrenal fatigue symptoms – no energy, sick all the time, getting dizzy when you stand up, etc.
+These two hormones signal to your body that it is under attack (stress) and help it mount an immune defense.
+But if this continues over many months, you can start to see how stressful it becomes to constantly mount an immune defense.
+As a result, your brain will down-regulate the HPA axis.
+This action decreases cortisol and adrenaline – sometimes to levels that are far too low.
+If this is the case, you will experience symptoms of adrenal fatigue – no energy, sick all the time, getting dizzy when you stand up, etc.

-The truth behind adrenal fatigue is that it has little to do with your adrenal glands.
+The truth behind AF is that it has little to do with your adrenal glands.
 And nearly everything to do with your brain.
 Adrenal fatigue is a brain problem, not an adrenal problem.